idoodler/ZeroAPS/README.md

 # Start with the hardware part
 *This may be a bit tricky if this is your first solder job, take your time and don't be frustrated if it is not working the first time.*
 <br>
-*I am using an enabelled copper wire, so everything looks cleaner, but you can use normal wires to.*
+*I am using an enamelled copper wire, so everything looks cleaner, but you can use normal wires to.*

 1. We want to power the Raspberry Pi Zero